The Beatles in Mono

 The Beatles in Mono is a boxed set compilation comprising the remastered monaural recordings by the Beatles.
 The set was released on compact disc on 9 September 2009, the same day the remastered stereo recordings and companion The Beatles (The Original Studio Recordings) were also released, along with The Beatles: Rock Band video game.
 The remastering project for both mono and stereo versions was led by EMI senior studio engineers Allan Rouse and Guy Massey.
-The release date of 09/09/09 is related to the significance to John Lennon of the number nine.

-The boxed set was released on 180-gram heavyweight vinyl on 8 September 2014, mastered directly from the original analogue tapes and not the digital masters used for the CD release.
+The boxed set was released on 180-gram heavyweight vinyl on 9 September 2014, with each disc mastered directly from analog tape sources, rather than the digital remasters used for the CD release.

+The box set was reissued on 18 July 2025.

 Intention

 The Beatles in Mono was released to reflect the fact that most of the Beatles' catalogue was originally mixed and released in the monophonic format.
-Stereo recordings were a fairly new concept for pop music in the 1960s and did not become standard until late in that decade.
-This explains why the Beatles' initial album releases were mixed for mono.
+Stereo recordings were a fairly new concept for pop music in the 1960s and did not become standard until nearly the end of that decade.
+This explains why the Beatles' earlier album releases were mixed for mono.
 By the late sixties, however, stereo recording for pop music was becoming more popular and, thus, the new standard.
-Therefore, the last few Beatles albums—Yellow Submarine, Abbey Road and Let It Be—were mixed and released only in stereo.
+Therefore, the last few Beatles LPs—Yellow Submarine, Abbey Road and Let It Be—were mixed only in stereo.
 Many feel that the mono mixes reflect the true intention of the band.
 For example, in the case of Sgt.
 Pepper's Lonely Hearts Club Band, all the mono mixes were done together with the Beatles themselves, throughout the recording of the album, whereas the stereo mixes were done in only six days by Abbey Road personnel George Martin, Geoff Emerick and Richard Lush after the album had been finished, with none of the Beatles attending.
 George Harrison commented:

-John Lennon did not like the stereo mix of his song "Revolution" on the 1967-1970 compilation album.
+John Lennon did not like the stereo mix of his song "Revolution" on the 1967–1970 compilation album.
 Lennon stated during a 1974 interview: